 Go to visitgreersferrylake.com and goseedoar.org to see a list of all of the holiday events in the Greers Ferry Lake/Little Red River area, which includes towns such as Beebe, Greers Ferry, Heber Springs and Fairfield Bay.

 The Holiday of Lights Pocket Guide can be found at visitgreersferrylake.com.

 Nestled in the Ozark foothills between Clinton and Heber Springs, Greers Ferry Lake is among the state's five largest lakes.
 It is also tops in providing great fishing, water sports, boating and camping.
 The award-winning reservoir has served as the national model for environmental cleanliness.
 Corps of Engineers campgrounds and commercial parks are available, along with first-class lodging, lakeside resorts and fine restaurants.
 Shopping and historical sites are other attractions around the lake.

 Little Red River

-Emerging icy cold from beneath massive dam at Greers Ferry Lake is the Little Red River, a premier-class trout stream.
+Emerging icy cold from beneath the massive dam at Greers Ferry Lake is the Little Red River, a premier-class trout stream.
 The trout fishing stretch of the Little Red is about 30 river miles from Greers Ferry Dam to Pangburn.
 Full-service marinas and resorts are available along the upper sections of the Little Red.
 Both public and resort launch areas are conveniently located on both sides of the river.
-Attractions in the area include the William Carl Garner/Corps of Engineers Visitor Center, hiking trails overlooking the river, trout hatchery; plus boating, fishing, and resort villages around the lake.
+Attractions in the area include the William Carl Garner/Corps of Engineers Visitor Center, hiking trails overlooking the river and a trout hatchery; plus boating, fishing and resort villages around the lake.